-Today I’m going to show you another homemade gift idea, an easy homemade photo flip calendar.
-I have made photo calendars in the past, but none were as easy or as nice looking as these.
+Today I’m going to show you a fun and easy homemade gift idea, a homemade photo flip calendar.
+While I have made photo calendars in the past, none were as easy or as nice looking as these.

 You will need:

 - Photo flip frame/album (I used the IKEA Finlir, but it is no longer available.
-There are some other options through Amazon with room for a few more pictures: like this one or this one.)
+There are some other options through Amazon like this album or this album.)

 - 12 monthly photo calendars, one for each month of the year, printed out on photo paper in the size of your frame.
 To make your Calendars, consider trying one of the following options…